fcobrjr/DD-Incorp/replit.md

 # Common Area Planner

 ## Overview
-A React + TypeScript application for planning and managing common areas, activities, teams, governance, and scheduling.
+A React + TypeScript application for planning and managing common areas, activities, teams, and scheduling.
 Built as a sibling project to ToolTrackerPro2, sharing the same architecture patterns:

 - **Express backend** with Vite middleware integration
 - **PostgreSQL database** with Drizzle ORM